-The nervous system communicates information by sending nerve impulses.
+The nervous system communicates information by propagating nerve impulses.
 In the last article we saw how impulses are generated at receptors in response to a stimulus.
 Now the impulses must be transmitted by neurones.
-In this article we will look at some of the different types of neurones found in the nervous system, and see how the neurone cell membranes are polarised at rest.
+In this article we will look at some of the different types of neurones found in the nervous system, and see how the neurone cell-surface membranes are polarised at rest.

 Sensory neurones

-Sensory neurones carry nerve impulses from receptors to the central nervous system (CNS).
-They connect to receptors using short dendrites, and the impulse is carried towards the cell body along the dendron.
+Sensory neurones transmit nerve impulses from receptors to the central nervous system (CNS).
+They connect to receptors using short dendrites, and the impulse is transmitted towards the cell body along the dendron.
 The cell body contains the nucleus and other organelles.
-The impulse is then carried away from the cell body along a short axon to the axon terminal.
+The impulse is then transmitted away from the cell body along a short axon to the axon terminal.

 Relay neurones